Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Melting of the order and scaling limits

 Let us then consider $Z_{n}=\braket{\prod_{\ell=0}^{n-1}\bs\sigma_{j+\ell}^z}=-\braket{\bs a_1^x\bs a_1^y \bs a^x_{n+1}\bs a^y_{n+1}}$.
 This can be computed from Eq.~\eqref{eq:rho4final} using Wick's theorem: \begin{widetext}

-\end{widetext} This expression simplifies in the limit $n\rightarrow\infty$ (bear in mind that this limit has been taken after the limit of large time and small angle at fixed $\theta^2 t$), in which we obtain Eq.~\eqref{eq:string_order_parameter_theta}.
+This expression simplifies in the limit $n\rightarrow\infty$ (bear in mind that this limit has been taken after the limit of large time and small angle at fixed $\theta^2 t$), in which we obtain Eq.~\eqref{eq:string_order_parameter_theta}. \end{widetext}